Many beginners ask about fitness assessments right away, but experts suggest that the first concern should be gauging how well they move.

 Assess It: If you can’t extend your arms while stabilizing your core and lower back, tight lats are likely to blame.
 Try stretching out those muscles, or use a foam roller to gently loosen them.
 (For a lat-focused foam-rolling move, check out “Expert Answers: Upper-Body Foam Rolling“.)

 This test assesses how well you can move your hips independent of the rest of your body, which affects how you’re able to perform basic exercises.

 Assess It: Once you hit the end of your range of motion, note it and don’t force past it.
 Side-to-side and front-to-back tilts as well as hip circles can help improve mobility over time.
 Activities such as Hula-Hoop, salsa, and belly dancing can also support a healthy pelvic tilt.

 Glute Bridge With Leg Extension

-When other muscle groups — such as the lower back — kick in to compensate for lack of glue strength, pain and injury are often the result.
+When other muscle groups — such as the lower back — kick in to compensate for lack of glute strength, pain and injury are often the result.

-Assess It: If your hips drop when you extend either leg, weak gluten are likely the cause.
-This test can also reveal an imbalance: If your right hips drops, the culprit is a weak left glute, and vice versa.
-(For gluts-strengthening moves, visit “Build a Strong Butt“.)
+Assess It: If your hips drop when you extend either leg, weak glutes are likely the cause.
+This test can also reveal an imbalance: If your right hip drops, the culprit is a weak left glute, and vice versa.
+(For glute-strengthening moves, visit “Build a Strong Butt.”)